bryanaka/hogwarts/code_review.md

 We should be using `has_many :students`
 File is misnamed.
 Should be house.rb

-Line 1: Needs to inherit from ActiveRecord::Base.
-Not ActiveRecord Line 1: Should be singular named, so use `class House` instead of `houses` Line 2: Should be attr_accessible
+- Needs to inherit from ActiveRecord::Base.
+Not ActiveRecord
+- Should be singular named, so use `class House` instead of `houses`
+- Should be attr_accessible
-Line 2: house_name should be just name
+- house_name should be just name
-Line 2: should be `attr_accesible`
+- should be `attr_accesible`, `attr_accessor` is a ruby method for getters and setters

 ### Views